THE VOICE OF THE CANADIAN

 Collaboration

-As a founding member of Canada’s Oil Sands Innovation Alliance (COSIA), now part of the Pathways Alliance, Canadian Natural is collaborating to accelerate improvements in environmental performance through technology and innovation.
+As a founding member of Canada’s Oil Sands Innovation Alliance (COSIA), the innovation arm of the Oil Sands Alliance, Canadian Natural is collaborating on technology and innovation.
 Working together with industry to leverage technical expertise and conduct research helps to identify and implement solutions more cost effectively and efficiently.
-COSIA members strive to improve performance in four main areas: GHG emissions, land, water and tailings.

 TSM Performance

-The AOSP mines (Muskeg River and Jackpine) have a well-established record of TSM reporting.
-AOSP management programs are reviewed, tested and documented, and continue to maintain high standards under the TSM Protocols of Crisis Management and Communications Planning, Indigenous and Community Outreach, Tailings Management and Biodiversity.
-The Horizon mine conducted its first audit of TSM reporting in 2021.
+Canadian Natural’s mines have a well-established record of TSM reporting.
+Management programs are reviewed, tested and documented, and continue to maintain the standards under the TSM Protocols of Crisis Management and Communications Planning, Indigenous and Community Outreach, Tailings Management and Biodiversity.

 For more information, please visit www.cnrl.com